What's your book about?

 Do you have any advice for aspiring writers?

 I sure do.
 As I said above, it took me ten years to get published, and throughout that time I was hungry for every bit of advice and every publication story I could get (still am).
 Click here to read my nuggets of wisdom, such as they are.

 Do you charge for readings/events?

 Yes: event fees are significant part of my income and, like most people, I can't afford to work for free.
-My rates- £175 plus travel for one hour-long event, £250 plus travel for two- are well within Book Trust and Society of Author guidelines, and I'd be delighted to discuss a special rate with you if you'd like me to visit for a whole day.
+My rates - £175 plus travel for one hour-long event, £275 plus travel for two, and £350 for the whole day - are well within Book Trust and Society of Author guidelines, and I'd be delighted to discuss a special rate if you have any unusual event requirements!
 Please contact me if you'd like to discuss any aspect of my events or pricing.